-Plastics occur in the deepest parts of the oceans, and the animals living there have ingested it, a British study found.
+Plastics occur in the deepest parts of the oceans, and the animals living there have ingested them, a British study found.
 The research teams tested samples of crustaceans found in the deepest trenches in the Pacific Ocean.
-What they found is that plastic ingestion ranged from 50 percent to 100 percent.
+They discovered that plastic ingestion ranged from 50 percent to 100 percent.

 “We felt we had to do this study given the unique access we have to some of the most remote places on earth, and we are using these samples to make a poignant statement about mankind’s legacy,” said research lead Dr. Alan Jamieson.